Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Additional Results

 \textbf{Experiments on the Waymo Open Dataset.} To further validate our algorithm’s generalization capability in real-world outdoor environments, we conduct experiments on the Waymo Open Dataset~\cite{Sun_2020_CVPR}.
 This dataset is a large-scale, high-quality autonomous driving benchmark that provides synchronized LiDAR and multi-camera data collected across diverse urban and suburban geographies, along with comprehensive 2D/3D annotations and tracking identifiers.
-For evaluation, we select a sequence captured in a residential neighborhood, which contains rich semantic elements such as vehicles, vegetation, street infrastructure, and buildings.
-We focus on five of the most common outdoor categories—\textit{tree}, \textit{trash bin}, \textit{car}, \textit{streetlight}, and \textit{house}—as well as one tail category, \textit{stair}.
+For evaluation, we select a sequence captured in a residential neighborhood that contains rich semantic elements, such as vehicles, vegetation, street infrastructure, and buildings.
+We focus on five of the most common outdoor categories, e.g. \textit{tree}, \textit{trash bin}, \textit{car}, \textit{streetlight}, and \textit{house}, as well as one tail category, \textit{stair}.
 The qualitative results in \figureautorefname~\ref{fig:quantitative_waymo} demonstrate that our method achieves precise open-vocabulary 3D semantic segmentation on outdoor data.
 Both small-scale objects (e.g., trash bins and streetlights) and large-scale objects (e.g., trees, cars, and houses) are not only correctly retrieved but also segmented with sharp boundaries, reflecting the accurate registration of language features on the 3D Gaussian Splatting representation.
-Notably, our method remains robust under occlusion—for example, correctly delineating trees behind metallic structures or houses partially obscured by vegetation—owing to the proposed visibility-aware gating module. competing baselines frequently misclassify small, occluded, or distant objects (e.g., trash bins blend into the background; tree foliage gets mislabeled as building or sky).
-In contrast, our model consistently produces sharp, semantically coherent outputs: street lights, trash bins, and other fine objects are accurately recognized, while larger objects such as cars and houses remain seamlessly segmented.
+Notably, our method remains robust under occlusion owing to the proposed visibility-aware gating module.
+For example, correctly delineating trees behind metallic structures or houses partially obscured by vegetation.

 These findings emphasize the robustness and versatility of our method when transferred from indoor (ScanNet) to challenging outdoor driving scenarios, underscoring its strong potential for real-world autonomous driving applications.
 A supplementary video is included to further demonstrate the effectiveness and the multi-view consistency of our method.
-More details can be found in the attached material.